kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/admin-guide/create-kaktus.md

 ```

 {{< alert color="success" title="Information" >}}
 Note that setting **kowabunga_netplan_disable_cloud_init** is an optional step.
-If you'd like to keep whatever configuration cloud-init has previously set, it's all fine (but it's always recommended not to have dual sourc eof truth).
+If you'd like to keep whatever configuration cloud-init has previously set, it's all fine (but it's always recommended not to have dual source of truth).
 {{< /alert >}}

 {{< alert color="success" title="Information" >}}